Hadrian’s Wall is the ancient barrier that marks the border between England and Scotland. I take it as a metaphor for my spiritual journey.

 A little more about me, personally…

-I live in Kalamazoo with my spouse (a fellow Presbyterian pastor, but without my High Church tendencies) and our two kids.
+I live in Kalamazoo, Michigan with my spouse (a fellow Presbyterian pastor, but without my High Church tendencies) and our two kids.

 - Henri J.M.
 Nouwen.
 Adam: God’s Beloved